alex-fdr/three-debug-gui/README.md

 # three-debug-gui
-A bunch of helpers to ease the development process using three.js library.
+This package leverages `lil-gui` library to show some useful stuff to help with the development of `three.js` based projects.

 [![npm version](https://img.shields.io/npm/v/@alexfdr/three-debug-gui)](https://www.npmjs.com/package/@alexfdr/three-debug-gui)

 ## About
-This package leverages `lil-gui` gui library to show add some extra debugging stuff for `three.js` based projects.

 ![Screenshot](/docs/screenshot-main-view.jpg)
 ![Screenshot](/docs/screenshot-custom-components.jpg)

 ### Components
-Here is the list of components inlcuded by default.
+Here is the list of components included by default.
-Custom toggle components can be defined later.
+Custom toggle components can be defined and added later on.

 #### debug-scene-tree
-Show entire scene tree
+Show the entire scene tree

 #### debug-object-props
 Inspect selected object and tweak it's material, texture, visibility etc,